mananx22/Powershell-Scripting/README.md

 # Powershell-Scripting
-A Collection of powershell scripts from basic to advanced level.
+A Collection of powershell scripts from basic to advanced level